starship/starship/docs/advanced-config/README.md

 continuation_prompt = "▶▶"
 ```

+## Syntax Error Prompt

+PowerShell supports a syntax error prompt along with the normal prompt.
+This prompt is rendered
+instead of the normal prompt when the user has entered an invalid statement.

+Starship can set the syntax error prompt using the `syntax_error_prompt` option.
+The default prompt is `[❯](bold purple) `.

+Note: `syntax_error_prompt` should be set to a literal string without any variables.

 ## Style Strings

 Style strings are a list of words, separated by whitespace.
 The words are not case sensitive (i.e. `bold` and `BoLd` are considered the same string).
 Each word can be one of the following: